pmadinga/tshimolong/README.md

 # Tshimolong
 I am tasked to deliver a web application as my assignment to prove my skills as both a web developer and a software developer.
-For context I will call my web app **Tshimolong surverys**
+For context I will call my web app **Tshimolong surveys**

 # Project demo
 [ Tshimolong Surveys - https://surveys-d147b.web.app/ ](https://surveys-d147b.web.app/)